 Småfolk Website | on Facebook | on Instagram

-Disclosure of Material Relationship: I received a sample Fabkids.com box in exchange for my participation and promotion.
+Disclosure of Material Relationship: I received clothing from Småfolk in exchange for this blog post.
+I did not receive monetary compensation and was not required to present or promote any specific products, nor was I required to express any particular viewpoint.
 All the photographs, opinions, and experiences shared here are in my own words and are my own honest evaluation.
-Please be assured, I only accept sponsorship opportunities for brands I personally use would recommend to close friends and family, and I will always disclose any such relationships.
+Please be assured, I only accept sponsorship opportunities for brands I personally use and/or would recommend to close friends and family, and I will always disclose any such relationships.